adilsondias-engineer/fpga-learning/docs/lessons-learned.md

 **The Challenge:** How to distribute FPGA BBO data to diverse application types (desktop, mobile, IoT)?

 **Wrong Approach:** Use single protocol for everything
-- ❌ TCP for mobile → Poor handling of unreliable networks (WiFi/cellular)
+- [FAIL] TCP for mobile → Poor handling of unreliable networks (WiFi/cellular)
-- ❌ MQTT for desktop → Unnecessary broker latency for localhost
+- [FAIL] MQTT for desktop → Unnecessary broker latency for localhost
-- ❌ Kafka for ESP32 → Too heavy for 520KB RAM microcontroller
+- [FAIL] Kafka for ESP32 → Too heavy for 520KB RAM microcontroller

 **Right Approach:** Multi-protocol gateway matching protocol to use case